ecg-icas/icas/doc/0.119/_sources/reference/put-ad-id-status.rst.txt

 Bad Request**.

 To set the new status append it to the base url.
-The status can be one of the user controlled status values as defined in :doc:`ad-status`.
+The status can be one of the user controlled status values as defined in :ref:`ad_status_overview`.

 Changing the status to **ACTIVE** also changes the number of active ads in this category for this user.
 If the current number of active ads